 See what our dialogue members have chosen to share as their favorite iconic cultural expressions.
 The list will include: Poetry, Recipes, Humor, Readings, Movies/TV and begins with Music.
 CLICK for more information about our dialogue.

-CLICK on video to hear Deborah Levine’s presentation for Chattanooga’s Mizpah Synagogue that initiated the ongoing virtual Black-Jewish Dialogue that is now both national, with participants from California to Washington DC , and international, including Bermuda, Canada, and Hungary.
+CLICK on video to hear the presentation by Deborah Levine for Chattanooga’s Mizpah Synagogue that initiated the ongoing dialogues.
 Hear the video and see excerpts of the transcript.

 Scroll down for recent Dialogues and REGISTER to join us and receive the Zoom link.